 I know from first hand experience how much this sucks.
-At the time of writing this article for Think Student, it has been a year since I got my 2018 GCSE results and I really feel for those who didn’t perform as well as they were expecting.
+At the time of writing this article for Think Student, it has been a few years since I got my 2018 GCSE results and I really feel for those who didn’t perform as well as they were expecting.

 Anyway, maybe you saw this coming, maybe you didn’t.
 Whatever the reasons were for you failing your GCSEs, the steps you take in the next few months will completely shape your future for the next few years.

 In this article, I am not going to focus on why you have failed your GCSEs.
 I am going to focus on how you can get yourself out of this hole that you find yourself in.
 What follows is the 7 essential steps that you should take after failing your GCSEs.

 1. Get Your GCSE English And Your GCSE Maths Exams Remarked